PDAL/PDAL/doc/stages/filters.transformation.rst

 Normally transformation of coordinates in a 3 dimensional coordinate system is expressed in a 4x4 matrix.
 Whenever you will look for it you will find several sources out there in the net or in papers.
-But sometimes tis 4x4 matrix is ordered in different way.
-To avoid confusion about how this filter expects values to perform transformation you will find in the sections below some simple examples to show you how the linearisation to the pdal pipeline is done.
+But sometimes this 4x4 matrix is ordered in different way.
+To avoid confusion about how this filter expects values to perform transformation, you will find in the sections below some simple examples to show you how the linearisation to the pdal pipeline should be done.
 So in the left 4x4 matirx shows the order of transformation components how they are expected and the line of elements right to it shows how the 4x4 matrix is linearised.

 Simple translation